cristhiandas/airport_challenge/README.md

 As an air traffic controller
-So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
+So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer at the airport

 As an air traffic controller
 To ensure safety